theolivenbaum/resin/README.md

 ## Pluggable storage engine
 Implement your own storage engine through the IDocumentStoreWriter, IDocumentStoreReadSessionFactory, IDocumentStoreReadSession and IDocumentStoreDeleteOperation interfaces.

-The contracts for a custom storage engine does not dictate its write model.
 Resin achieves read and write consistency through the use of timestamps and snapshots, its native document storage likewise.
-A custom engine can follow this principle but may also choose other read/write models.
+A custom engine can follow this principle but may also choose other consistency models.

 ## Flexible, pluggable, extensible
 Are you looking for something other than a document database or a search engine?
 Database builders or architects looking for Resin's indexing capabilities specifically and nothing but, can either